RuntimeRascal/lingualizer/README.md

 *Github* repo: [lingualizer](https://github.com/simpert/lingualizer)
 *Github* issues: [lingualizer](https://github.com/simpert/lingualizer/issues)

+> this module is not finished yet and not all functionality will work.
+It was just created
+> - create works
+> - get works
+> - set doesnt work

 # Lingualizer
 *A simple **nodejs** api for getting translated strings based on a locale and a command line tool for createing translation files and managing the translated strings*